ncasetti7/multiple_minimum_monte_carlo/README.md

 As opposed to batched calculations, you can also do calculations in parallel with a Calculation object by setting parallel=True in the ConformerEnsemble object.
 However, this requires that the multiprocessing start method "fork" is used which may be incompatible with certain workflows.

+### A note about just using input xyz structure

+When you only include an input xyz structure, this code uses rdkit to construct the SMILES string.
+However, occassionally this will fail (i.e. when the structure is more ambiguous like a transition state).
+In this case, including the SMILES string will fix this issue, but the SMILES string needs to be mapped to the structure.
+The easiest way to do this is to use an atom-mapped SMILES string (the hydrogens also need to be mapped!) and set mapped=True in your Conformer object

 ### User-Defined Calculation

 To define a Calculation object, a class will need three function: init, run, and energy. init initializes the class with whatever information is necessary. run performs an optimization.
 It takes an ase.Atoms object and a list of atoms to constrain and returns an np array of cartesian coordinates (in angstroms) and a float with the energy of the conformation (in kcal/mol). energy calculates the energy of a conformer.
 It takes an ase.Atoms object and returns a float the with energy (in kcal/mol)